Mold remediation - remove mold to maintain value

 The exact measures taken to remove mold depend on the type and extent of the mold infestation.
 A distinction is made between primary and secondary infestation.
-In the case of secondary infestation, there is only a superficial mold infestation, which is located on a small area (less than 0.5 m²), while in the case of primary infestation, the areas affected by mold have a medium to large extent and also deeper mold contamination.
+In the case of secondary infestation, there is only superficial mold infestation, which is located on a small area (less than 0.5 m²), while in the case of primary infestation, the areas affected by mold have a medium to large extent and also deeper mold contamination.

 Depending on the type of exposure and the risk of danger, different measures must be taken.
 The underlying cause of the mold is decisive for the choice of the appropriate measure.

 The expert for moisture and mold damage Mike Hahn states: “Residents often only notice mold infestation by chance, for example during renovation work or when changing furniture.
-Typical odor abnormalities are most common.
+Typical odor abnormalities are the most common.
 The specialist literature currently describes around 20 odors typical of mold infestation, so-called MVOCs.
-The best known is probably the typical potato cellar smell. “
+The best known is probably the typical potato cellar smell. "

 Mike Hahn advises: “As an immediate measure, it is generally advisable to replace the contaminated room air as often as possible.
 That means ventilating as much as possible.
 It is important to ensure that the infected areas are separated from the non-infected areas by sealing them off with plastic sheeting. "

 Only after a complete inventory of the infested object can decisions be made about how to proceed.

 Nevertheless, all measures can be broken down into the following basic work steps: